arhi/gcodestat/README.md

 e:\path\to\gcodestat\gs.bat "[output_filepath]"
 ```

+Note that if you don't have --output and you have api_key and api_url the input file will be uploaded to octoprint, but if you have --output then the output file will be the one being uploaded.

+One good side effect of this is that finally your API key will not be embedded in the g-code (if you used curl in the additional post processing script to upload to octoprint) so a little bit security there :)

 if you don't want the windows popup to show you time left you can add -q or --quiet so you suppress any output

 the M117 file you create, even if you don't have a LCD on your printer and you use Octoprint as a host you can use some of the Octoprint plugins to display M117 messages in browser during print, for e.g.
 https://github.com/AmedeeBulle/StatusLine
 https://github.com/jneilliii/OctoPrint-M117PopUp